mst101/vue-datepicker/README.md

 which is licensed under the [MIT](https://github.com/charliekassel/vuejs-datepicker/blob/master/LICENSE) license.
 Thanks to the original creators [charliekassel](https://github.com/charliekassel) for the great work.

-A datepicker Vue component.
-Compatible with Vue 2.x.
+A datepicker Vue component compatible with Vue 3.x.

+N.B.
+For Vue 2.x, please use version 4.x.

 - [Features](#features)
 - [Documentation](#Documentation)